|Guide||♦||14 Triplogs||0 Topics|

-This hike begins at the recommended lower TH Start at the intersection of Hwy288/FR489 and proceeds for 2.5 miles up nicely tree shaded, but steep and loose-rocky/rutted FR489 where it connects with a joining spur road (at 6341ft..
-33.760216 -110.943232) heading first southerly then NE for an additional .50 miles to end at the "official" GPS Route labeled upper TH Start location (at 6411 ft..
+This hike begins at the recommended lower TH Start at the intersection of Hwy288/FR489 and proceeds for 2.5 miles up nicely tree-shaded, but steep and loose-rocky/rutted FR489 where it connects with a joining spur road (at 6341ft..
+33.760216 -110.943232) heading first southerly then NE for an additional 0.50 miles to end at the "Official" GPS Route labeled upper TH Start location (at 6411 ft..
 33.759232 -110.938631).
-This upper TH Start location is the beginning of the ~1.8 mile "off trail" R/T hike segment to summit, explore, and return from Zimmerman Point 6871.
-It is recommended that you download and follow this hike descriptions "official" GPS Route.
+This upper TH Start location is the beginning of the ~1.8 miles "off-trail" R/T hike segment to the summit, explore, and return from Zimmerman Point 6871.
+It is recommended that you download and follow the Official Route.

-As you make your way up in altitude with the vegetation lower, numerous short and long distance scenes open up around you in all directions but north for some great scenic photography options.
-Once arriving at the larger and flatter than expected BM summit area, you will not initially see much is the scenic distance, but after visiting the the summit area make your way over to the ENE cliff edges to view numerous plateau points for some most awesome Sierra Ancha views south, east, and north..
+As you make your way up in altitude with the vegetation lower, numerous short and long-distance scenes open up around you in all directions but north for some great scenic photography options.
+Once arriving at the larger and flatter than expected BM summit area, you will not initially see much is the scenic distance, but after visiting the summit area make your way over to the ENE cliff edges to view numerous plateau points for some most awesome Sierra Ancha views south, east, and north.